bressler1995/Transform-to-Open-Science/Outreach/readme.md

   - Proposing challenge ideas as they relate to Open Science, the Year of Open Science, and other relevant scientific topics
   - Promoting Space Apps through our outlets such as the TOPS newsletter, community forums, and our LinkedIn page
   - Promoting the Open Science curriculum and assisting with metrics tracking of shared links
-- Engage with NASA’s Minority University Research and Engagement Program (MUREP)
+- Engage with NASA's Minority University Research and Engagement Program (MUREP)
 - Engage stakeholders through the [ESIP Open Source Science Transformation Cluster](https://wiki.esipfed.org/Open_Science_Cluster)

 ### TOPS Champions